Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### Top 10 industries by number of blogs
 ![png](images/graphs/top_10_industries_blog.png)
-*Description: This graph is a histogram of the top 10 industries by number of blogs, excluding "industry unknown".
+*Description: This graph is a bar chart of the top 10 industries by number of blogs, excluding "industry unknown".
 The maximum value is Student with over 150,000 blogs.
 The second greatest category is Technology, with around 40,000 blogs.
 The top 10 from greatest number of blogs to least is: Student, Technology, Arts, Education, Communications-Media, Internet, Non-Prpfot, Engineering, Law, and Publishing.*

 #### Top 10 industries by number of bloggers
 ![png](images/graphs/top_10_industries_blogger.png)
-*Description: This graph is a histogram of the top 10 industries by number of bloggers, excluding "Industry unknown".
+*Description: This graph is a bar chart of the top 10 industries by number of bloggers, excluding "Industry unknown".
 The maximum value is Student with over 5000 blogs.
 This is over 25% of the total number of bloggers, 19320.
 There are slight differences between this graph and the graph of top 10 industries by number of blogs.
 Despite having more blogs total, there are less bloggers in the category Art than the subsequent category, Education.*

 #### Astrological sign